sengopal/learning-log/README.md

 # learning-log
 > Inspired by https://github.com/amitness/learning

-Running list of courses and books and any other material of interest that I am currently studying
+Running list of courses and books and any other material of interest that I am currently studying or planning to.
+This acts as my evergrowing list of to-learns.

 ### Large Language Models